Nuffield is in

 The village has an attractive common which is home to a golf club.

-On the north side of the Wallingford to Henly road is Nuffield Place, the former home of William Morris, Lord Nuffield.
+On the north side of the Wallingford to Henly road is Nuffield Place, the former home of William Morris, Lord Nuffield, and now in the ownership of the National Trust.
 Built in 1914, Nuffield Place is a good example of a complete, upper-middle class home of the 1930s.
 It contains an interesting collection of Nuffield memorabilia and is furnished and equipped precisely as it was when Lord Nuffield died in 1963.
 Lady Nuffield’s chief interest was the 1930s-style gardens which were laid out just after the first war and were influenced by Lutyens.
 They contain mature shrubs, specimen trees, lawns, brick and stone walls, an orchard, vegetable garden, ornamental pond and some statuary.
 The grounds continue into Park Wood, secondary mature woodland full of bluebells in spring.

 Near Nuffield Place is a prison which was formerly a young offenders institution.